 I’m – by comparison with early risers – a late riser, as I get up between 7-8am.
 I’m a late riser, not only because I make my own rules and have experienced that I’m more productive when I have fulfilled my sleep requirement, but also because I wouldn’t want to miss the time I spend with my family or friends at the evening – and the great ideas that have arisen out of these conversations.

 What kind of riser are you and why?
 Feel free to leave your comment below!

 This article was proudly brought to you by the Personal Development Blog.

 Incoming search terms for the article:

-- negative effects of waking up early (1)
+- facts about waking up early disadvantages (1)

 - It helps to be an early riser or not (1)